mitanshu-patel/NexOrder.ProductService/README.md

  - **Cache**: Redis distributed cache validation.
  - **Messaging**: Azure Service Bus queue connectivity.

- **Refer to Program.cs file for Healtchecks middleware registrations**
+ **Refer to Program.cs file for Healthchecks middleware registrations**

  A separate endpoint for Health check is defined in `HealthFunction.cs` with url: `/health`